fangyuchen86/harvester-ui-extension/README.md

 API=https://192.168.1.123 yarn dev
 ```

+### Air-gapped Environment

+See our [guide](docs/air-gapped-environment.md) on how use Harvester UI extension in air-gapped environments.

 ## Contributing

 For developers, after reading through the introduction on this page, head over to our [Getting Started](https://extensions.rancher.io/extensions/next/extensions-getting-started) guide to learn more.